6.5 Grendel vs. 300 Blackout: Which One Is Better?

 Owning the latest and greatest cartridges is cool, but most of us must stick to a budget if we enjoy living indoors and feeding our family.
 That’s why cost and availability should be considered.

-Even though it’s the newer cartridge, the 300 Blackout has been more widely adopted than the 6.5 Grendel, which means 300 AAC BLK ammo is a little more abundant and slightly less expensive.
-You also have a more comprehensive selection of bullet weights and designs from factory loads.
+Even though it’s the newer cartridge, the 300 Blackout has been more widely adopted than the 6.5 Grendel.
+That means 300 BLK ammo is a little more abundant and slightly less expensive.
+You also have a more comprehensive selection of bullet weights and designs from factory loads when you go with 300 BLK.

-The 300 Blackout wins this section with more availability and lower overall cost, so it’s also better for plinking.
+The 300 Blackout wins this section with more availability and lower overall cost.

-This is the moment all the number crunchers have been salivating: the ballistics tables!
-The team at Ammo.com has compiled the ballistics of each cartridge in easy-to-read tables so you can quickly compare them.
+This is the moment all the number crunchers have been waiting for: the ballistics tables!
+The team at Ammo.com has compiled ballistics for both cartridges in easy-to-read tables so you can quickly compare them.

 6.5 Grendel Ballistics